vrtmrz/obsidian-livesync/README.md

 1. Install the plugin on your device.
 2. Configure with the remote database.
-	1. Fill your server's information into the `Remote Database configuration pane`.
+	1. Fill your server's information into the `Remote Database configuration` pane.
 	2. Enabling `End to End Encryption` is recommended.
 After inputting the passphrase, you have to press `Just apply`.
 	3. Hit `Test Database Connection` and make sure that the plugin says `Connected`.
 	4. Hit `Check database configuration` and make sure all tests have been passed.